BitrixInfo/yii2-tilda-api/README.md

 ```
 Returns list of pages in project as array of `['id' => 'title']` arrays.
 If no `$projectID` is provided the `defaultProjectID` setting is used instead.

-loadPage
+TildaRender::loadPage
 ---
-This function returns the array of data for the page.
+This static method returns the array of data form the local copy of the page.
 The common use would be like this:

 Add this line to the `use` section of your controller
 ```php